UTSA vs. UAB NCAA Football Odds, Plays and Insights | November 20, 2021

 UTSA Stats and Trends

-- So far this season, the Roadrunners have been installed as favorites by a 4.5-point margin or more seven times and are 5-2 ATS in those games.
+- So far this season, the Roadrunners have been installed as favorites by a 4.5-point margin or more seven times and are 5-2 ATS in those matchups.

-- UTSA's games this year have hit the over on four of 10 set point totals (40%).

-- UTSA is 8-2 against the spread and 10-0 overall this season when the team puts up more than 21.5 points.
+- UTSA is 8-2 against the spread and 10-0 overall in games when it scores more than 21.5 points.

 - The Roadrunners have turned the ball over nine times this season, seven fewer than the Blazers have forced (16).